 Sidney City Council

-Council is expected to adopt six resolutions, and they are:
+It is expected for council to adopt the following three ordinances, and they are: